Carr1005/jquery-carousel-slider/README.md

         ]
 }
 ```
-##To Do
+## To Do
-1. Add an example that using AJAX to get JSON file .
-2. Complete the lincense related documents and further information.
+* Complete the lincense related documents and further informations.

-This is the very first time that I made a jQuery plugin , careless with performance issue , it's glad that if somebody could revise the code to better performance.
-(And I'd appreciate if someone could help me correct English in this document ^^")